 Hawkesbury Upton, in the Cotswolds, is a little village surrounded by countryside, so there’s no shortage of footpaths to explore here!
 This circular route is just over 4 miles, mostly through crop fields, and is quite flat and easy-going, with no stiles.
-We did not encounter any livestock, but there was one field we walked through with horses at the beginning.
+We did not encounter any livestock when we visited in August, however, sheep have been spotted in one field in December (marked on the map), so please double-check the fields before you enter and keeps dogs under control.
+There was also one field we walked through with horses at the beginning.

 1. Start from Hawkesbury Upton Village Hall on High Street (GL9 1AU).
 Cross over the road and head towards the Beaufort Arms pub (dog friendly), walk into the pub car park and in the right hand corner at the end, you will see a small footpath, follow this path, with some house gardens on your left and the cricket ground on your right.
 At the end of this path you will come into a field.

 2. Walk left, around the outside of the field, following the path until you reach the gate on the opposite side.
 The next field you have to walk through had an electric fence and horses (at some times in the year), but the landowner has put in a very accessible gate to pass through and the horses did not bother us at all.
 Once you exit the field via the gate, you will need to cross the lane, where you should directly opposite see a wide well-used track.
-Walk along this track.
-When we visited in August, we were lucky enough to walk through tall fields of sweetcorn, which looked amazing.
+Walk along this track, through the field.
+There were no sheep when we visited in August, however, sheep have been seen in the field in December, so make sure you check the fields and keep dogs under control.
+When we visited we were lucky enough to walk through tall fields of sweetcorn, which looked amazing.

 3. Follow this path through the next few fields, one field was particularly overgrown at one point, so it might be harder for young kids (dogs love it though!)
 Eventually, there will be a small woodland on your right, walk past the trees until you see the path open up on your right.
 This track (Bodkin Hazel Lane), is a lot more substantial and easy to walk on.